Senior

 Our vibrant Christian learning community is supportive, positive, safe and secure.

-Danebank girls and young women are at the heart of everything that we do; we’ve created our unique learning environment with their needs in mind.
-Our staff seek to hear, nurture, care for and celebrate every girl.
-Relationships, founded on trust and support, are so important here, not just for our girls, but for our whole community.
-That’s why we actively partner with families and encourage your engagement in your daughter’s learning.
+Danebank girls are at the heart of everything we do and our staff hear, nurture, care for and celebrate every student.
+We actively partner with families and encourage your engagement in your daughter’s learning.

-Our multi-faceted curriculum is designed to ensure our girls:
+Our unique learning environment and multi-faceted curriculum are typified by remarkable academic results and designed to ensure our girls:

-• Receive well-rounded, meaningful, engaging, relevant and challenging learning experiences.
+• Receive meaningful, engaging, relevant and challenging learning experiences.

-• Have the opportunity to explore their talents, interests and passions, and achieve personal excellence.
+• Have the opportunity to explore their talents, interests and passions.

 • Learn how to learn.

-• Are given an exceptional advantage for life in a rapidly changing modern world.
-By being equipped with the character, knowledge, skills, dispositions and habits of mind required for future life success.
+• Receive an exceptional advantage for life in a rapidly changing modern world.

 The Higher School Certificate (HSC) is the highest educational award in New South Wales.
 It provides flexible choices and the ability to specialise in an area of interest.
 While we’re not a selective school, our students score well above averages for the state in competitions and external examinations.
 We offer approximately 35 subjects.

-We offer three Vocational Education subjects: Hospitality, Arts and Entertainment, and Business Services.
+We offer three Vocational Education and Training (VET) subjects: Hospitality, Entertainment Industry, and Business Services, in Years 11 and 12.

 Students continue to study the core subjects (see Year 7) with the addition of History.
 They also elect to study one language (Japanese or French).